haesleinhuepf/bia-bob/README.md

 If you want to ask Bob a question, you need to put a space before the `?`.

 ```
-What do you know about blobs.gif?
+What do you know about blobs.gif ?
 ```

 ## Installation